 Exploration of the theory and practice of developing effective public communication strategies aimed at general or specific audiences.
 Prerequisite: COM 502.

-COM 522 Argumentation and Advocacy (3) fall and spring only
+COM 522 Argumentation and Advocacy (3)

 Introduction to various models of argumentation and their applications to various spheres of advocacy.